Transfer at Los Angeles Airport

 Even though Los Angeles Airport has 9 terminals, transfers are relatively quick and well signposted.
 If you have to move between terminals, in most cases you'll just have to move to the next building.

-What checks do I go through when I transfer?
+What checks do I go through when I change planes?

 - International -> International: immigration and security check